Tboy-AK/go_feed_export/README.md

 # go_feed_export module

-This is a go module that supplies social media feeds to either/all:
+This is a Go module that supplies social media feeds to either/all:
 1. Console
 2. [TXT files](./files_txt/data.md)
 3. [JSON files](./files_json/data.md)